 The Brereton Society was founded in order to honour those who have helped in the past, and in recognition of those in the present who have pledged money to West Buckland.
 Individuals who inform the Foundation of their intention to make a bequest to the school will automatically become members of the Society.
 Members names will not be published, as we realise this is often a very personal and sensitive issue.
 However in order that they are recognised and thanked, an annual lunch takes place for those who wish to attend.

 As a registered charity, all gifts are completely free of Inheritance Tax and can include money, land, building or chattels.
-If you have questions about making a legacy gift or would like some additional information please do get in touch with Foundation Manager, Amanda Reynolds:
+If you have questions about making a legacy gift or would like some additional information please do get in touch with Foundation and Alumni Director, Amanda Reynolds:

 A Specific Legacy is one where a specific item, such as a piece of furniture or a painting, is left to the School.
 Your gift however could take any form.
 It is possible to leave gifts in the form of shares or even property.
 The Foundation could then sell the asset and utilise the proceeds as the Trustees think appropriate.
 This could in fact be an attractive option where the asset has appreciated in value over the years and where a Capital Gains Tax liability exists.